 David Kozono, MD, PhD, is a board certified radiation oncologist who specializes in the treatment of thoracic malignancies including lung cancer.
 His career goal is to improve treatment for patients with these cancers through basic, translational and clinical investigation.
 He graduated in 2005 from the Johns Hopkins University School of Medicine with an MD and a PhD in Biochemistry, Cellular and Molecular Biology, which he obtained studying under Nobel Laureate Dr. Peter Agre.
 In 2006, he completed an internship in internal medicine at Brigham and Women’s Hospital, and in 2010, he graduated from the Harvard Radiation Oncology Program.
 Upon graduation, he joined the Department of Radiation Oncology at the Dana-Farber/Brigham and Women’s Cancer Center, where he is a full-time clinician and researcher.

 Basic/Laboratory: One of my top priorities is to identify and characterize lung cancer radiosensitizers.
-Standard treatment for locally advanced non-small cell lung cancer (LA-NSCLC) and small cell lung cancer (SCLC) involves concurrent radiotherapy (RT) and chemotherapy.
-Unfortunately, survival despite treatment is limited, in part due to an inability to administer enough radiation to eradicate the tumor without damaging surrounding vital organs.
-To discover novel therapeutics with the potential to act as radiosensitizers, we have been performing whole genome RNA interference and CRISPR/Cas9 screens in NSCLC lines.
-Once we identify promising gene targets, we test potential inhibitors in vitro and in vivo and characterize their mechanisms of action, e.g., impact on radiation-induced DNA damage repair, to elucidate biomarkers that may predict treatment responses.
+Standard treatment for locally advanced non-small cell lung cancer and small cell lung cancer involves radiation therapy and chemotherapy given together.
+Radiosensitizers are drugs that improve the ability of radiation to destroy tumors without damaging surrounding vital organs.
+To discover novel therapeutics with the potential to act as radiosensitizers, we have been performing genome-wide screens in lung cancer cells to identify genes whose loss increases the effect of radiation on the cancer cells.
+Once we identify promising gene targets, we test potential drugs and characterize their mechanisms of action, e.g., impact on DNA damage repair, to identify biomarkers that may predict treatment responses.